merenlab/anvio/anvio/docs/artifacts/anvi-setup-cazymes.md

 anvi-setup-cazymes
 {{ codestop }}

 By default, this data is stored at `anvio/data/misc/CAZyme/`.
-To set up this data in a non-default location, run
+To set up this data in a non-default location, run the code code below.
+This is a good way to download multiple versions of the CAZyme database.
 {{ codestart }}
 anvi-setup-cazymes --cazyme-data-dir path/to/location
 {{ codestop }}